julyisis/julyisis/README.md

 }
  alert(programmer);

- I love conneting with different people so if you want to say hi, i'll be happy to meet you more!.
+ I love conneting with different people so if you want to say hi, I'll be happy to meet you more!.